TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 ## Installing the Chart

-Before installing the chart, you may need to adjust the required values in the [configuration file](/helm/chart/ebx-generic/config-values.yaml)
+Before installing the chart, you may need to adjust the required values in the [config-values file](/helm/chart/ebx-generic/config-values.yaml)
 according to your needs.

 All commands provide in this file must be run from the ```helm/chart/ebx-generic``` directory.